galactix-programmer/galactix-profile/README.md

 Building frontend websites using Typescript, JS and modern frontend technologies like Next.js

 🌱 I’m currently learning:
-electrical, CORS, Machine Learning, Full Stack Web Development, and PostgreSQL Database
+electrical, CORS, Full Stack Web Development, and PostgreSQL Database

 👯 I’m looking to collaborate on: